danknights/biol5950/example_01_comparative_genomics_with_ai.md

 Results: I selected FASTA, GFF.
 I downloaded the files to my local computer and transfered the file, `ncbi_dataset.zip` to my `biol5950` folder on MSI using [ood.msi.umn.edu](ood.msi.umn.edu).

+Now -- and this is made all the difference -- I told chatgpt to hold my hand.

 > Prompt:
 >
 > For the rest of this conversation, I need you to really hold my hand and walk